hnzhrh/async-task-flow/README.md

 A Spring Boot starter that provides a chained asynchronous task execution engine backed by MySQL.
 Each flow consists of ordered nodes that run sequentially with persistence, retry, manual triggering, and recovery via scheduled polling.

+## Modules

+- `async-task-flow-starter` — the reusable Spring Boot starter published as a dependency.
+- `async-task-flow-demo` — a runnable sample application that seeds a flow and exercises the starter.

 ## Features

 - Flow and node metadata persisted with Spring Data JPA (MySQL 8.0+).